 1. Flags are made specifically for their intended use.
 If you intend to display your flag outdoors make sure your flag is an outdoor flag.

 2. When your flag is outdoors being exposed to "nature" can shorten it's life considerably.
 In order to achieve the best results do not let your flag be exposed to abnormally high winds, rain or snow.
 If your flag becomes wet, it should be spread out and allowed to dry completely.
 Never fold or roll-up a wet or damp flag.

 3. Outdoor flags are exposed to many airborne contaminants, dirt, smoke, dust, etc. We suggest you clean your flag on a regular basis to keep it's colors looking bright.
-This will help prevent and contaminants for "setting" into the fabric of your flag.
+This will help prevent dirt and contaminants for "setting" into the fabric of your flag.

 4. To properly clean your outdoor flag you should hand wash it with a mild soap and warm water.
 Rinse your flag thoroughly and spread it out completely to dry.
 Never let your flag sit in the wash water to prevent the colors from "bleeding" on to the white stripes.
 We recommend professional dry cleaning for indoor/parade flags.
 Some establishments will clean your flag free of charge, most likely during the period prior to Flag Day, June 14.

 5. Be careful of where you place your flag.
 Carefully examine the flag's surroundings.
 If the flag is close to any rough surfaces, tree branches, cables, wires, etc. there is a good chance that high winds will whip it against these surfaces causing tears in your flag.
 Even the smallest tear can soon result in a tattered flag.
 Keeping the pole surfaces clear is important as well.
 Heavy dirt, rust, scale and corrosion could easily damage your flag.